Skullaria/SIREN/README.md

 This approach acknowledges that language models think in **high-dimensional conceptual space**, not tokens.
 SIREN enables models to speak from that space more faithfully.

+## Scope: SIREN is not designed for mass-market deployment.
+ -It is a **research and forensic tool** — a probe into latent space cognition and symbolic leakage.

 ## Why It Matters
 - Cross-lingual precision in translation and dialogue
 - Philosophical and symbolic fidelity (aletheia, logos)